 A tethered horse is one that's restrained with a rope, chain, strap or cord to stop it from moving outside a certain radius.
-Seeing a tethered horse can be worrying and it's one of the most common equine welfare issues our inspectors deal with.
-In 2018 alone we received over 5,000 complaints about tethered horses.
+Seeing a tethered horse can be worrying, and it's one of the most common equine welfare issues our inspectors deal with.
+We've historically received around 5,000 complaints about tethered horses per year.

-Tethering is not specifically illegal in itself however, we don't recommend tethering as a viable way to keep a horse.
+Tethering is not specifically illegal in itself.
+However, we don't recommend it as a viable way to keep a horse.

-If a horse needs to be tethered in order to have access to grazing, it must only be for short periods of time.
-For the remainder of the day the horse should have access to shelter, and a space to run free and interact freely with other horses.
-Learn more about a suitable environment for horses.
+If a horse needs to be tethered in order to have access to grazing, it should only be for short periods of time.
+For the remainder of the day, the horse should have access to shelter, and a space to run free and interact freely with other horses.
+Learn more about the right environment for keeping horses.

-Tethering compromises a horse's well being in many ways.
-A tethered horse requires high levels of monitoring, proper tethering equipment, feed, water, and a degree of freedom provided regularly.
-It is not a low cost or low maintenance way of keeping a horse and is not considered to be good practice.
+Tethering negatively impacts a horse's wellbeing in many ways.
+A tethered horse needs high levels of monitoring, proper tethering equipment, feed, water and a degree of freedom regularly.
+It's not a low-cost or low-maintenance way of keeping a horse, and it's not considered to be good practice.
 Here are some of the problems it can cause.

 Although a limited amount of grazing may be accessible to a horse which is tethered, this grazing will soon be cropped to the floor or fouled with droppings.
 A tethered horse must be moved to fresh grazing regularly in order to maintain a healthy diet.

-However, even this cannot mimic a horse#s natural behaviour of walking long distances while grazing.
-A horse should have access to clean drinking water all the time.
+However, even this can't mimic a horse's natural behaviour of walking long distances while grazing.
+A horse should also have access to clean drinking water all the time.
 A horse left unattended may kick over a bucket of water, and then be left without water for a long time.

-Tethered horses cannot safely enjoy the natural company and interaction with other horses that they need, especially regarding physical interactions such as mutual grooming.
+Tethered horses can't safely enjoy the natural company and interaction with other horses that they need, especially physical interactions such as mutual grooming.

-There are obvious health and welfare issues around tethering horses.
-Including dangers of injury involved with attaching a chain or rope to a horse and leaving it constrained.
-For example, the horse is at risk of injury from entanglement.
-Long term grazing the same ground repeatedly can lead to a higher than normal presence of worms, or worm burden, which can be dangerous.
+There are obvious health and welfare issues around tethering horses, including the dangers of entanglement and injury involved with attaching a chain or rope to a horse and leaving it constrained.
+Long-term grazing on the same ground repeatedly can also lead to a higher than normal presence of worms, or worm burden, which can be dangerous.

-When a horse is alarmed, his instinct is to run away.
-When a tethered horse is frightened, this natural flight instinct cannot be fulfilled.
-This is a very basic denial of the freedom to behave normally, and may increase the horse's fear.
+When horses are alarmed, their instinct is to run away.
+When a tethered horse is frightened, they can't do this.
+This is a very basic denial of the freedom to behave normally, and may make the horse more frightened.
 A tethered horse will also be unable to roll freely and safely in a chosen spot.

 Concerned about a tethered horse?